Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 9th September 2025 – V1.1.3 of pfodWebDesigner.zip now includes all the necessary npm packages to avoid downloading possibly compromised packages. pfodWebServer.zip V1.1.3 now also includes all the necessary npm packages for hosting pfodWeb on your computer. pfodWeb served from your microprocessor does not use nodejs or any NPM packages.
 See How Safe is pfodWeb, pfodWebServer and pfodWebDesigner below for the details

-The messages that create the GUI are very compact and can be served by any microprocessor that has a Serial, Bluetooth Classic, Bluetooth Low Energy (BLE) or WiFi connection.
+The messages that create the GUI are very compact and can be served by any microprocessor that has a Serial, Bluetooth Classic, Bluetooth Low Energy (BLE) or WiFi / HTTP connection.

 Parts List